nchankov/sra/README.md

 This will run the script on every 15 minutes and will check the server load and disk usage and if there are problems, it will send a notification email to the specified email

-The tresholds are:
+## The tresholds are:

 ### Processors
-0.8 for each processor (it automatically multiply that number by number of cores so if your server has 4 cores it will send email if the load is more than 3.2
+0.8 for each processor (it automatically multiply that number by number of cores so if your server has 4 cores it will send email if the load is more than 3.2.
+Note that this will monitor the long term load (15 min) of the processors, so short spikes won't be reported.
+You can adjust the treshold by editing the file

 ### Disk usage
 90% of the disk capacity is full - it will check all of the disks and will send a combined report